gep13/gep13/input/blog/consultant-job-opportunity-aberdeen.md

 Title: Consultant Job Opportunity – Aberdeen
 Published: 21/9/2011
 Tags:
-- Aberdeen
+- aberdeen
-- Job Oppurtunity
+- job opportunity
 ---

 Through [ADNUGUK](http://www.aberdeendevelopers.co.uk) I have been made aware about the following job opportunity in Aberdeen so I thought I would post in here in case anyone is interested.

 Job title: Consultant
 Pay: Up to £40,000 + benefits